Welcome to Surrey

 Those inspired by the area over the years include Ralph Vaughan Williams, John Evelyn, Jane Austen, Edwin Lutyens, Gertrude Jekyll, John Keats, Alfred Tennyson, EM Forster, Charles Dickens and J M W Turner.

 Although one of the most densely wooded areas in the country, the Surrey Hills is nevertheless an intriguingly diverse area characterised by hills and valleys, traditional grassland farming, its patchwork of chalk grassland and heathland, sunken lanes, grand villas in the Arts and Crafts Style, and associations with many of the country's great artists, writers and designers.

-North Downs Way National Trail - offering tranquillity, beauty, historical and literary interest.
+North Downs Way National Trail - offering tranquility, beauty, historical and literary interest.
 The North Downs Way includes many famous beauty spots such as the Hogs Back, Newlands Corner and Box Hill.

-The Greenlands Way - This scenic rute passes through a varief landscape of heathland, woodlands and traditional farmland.
+The Greenlands Way - This scenic route passes through a varied landscape of heathland, woodlands and traditional farmland.